Down by Blackwaterside

 "Down by Blackwaterside" (also known as "Blackwaterside", "Blackwater Side" and "Black Waterside"; see Roud 312, Laws O1 and Roud 564, Laws P18, Henry H811) is a traditional folk song, provenance and author unknown, although it is likely to have originated near the River Blackwater, Northern Ireland.
+Peter Kennedy suggests that the lyrics originated in England, later picking up the best known tune in Ireland.
+Versions with a different tune have been collected in the English West Country.
+There is a Blackwater River in South East England.

 Synopsis

 The song tells the story of a woman who has her heart broken "down by Blackwaterside" when a suitor breaks his promise of marriage, which he made to trick her into having sex with him.
 Her suitor mocks her for believing that he would marry her and tells her to go back to her father.
 He tells her she has only herself to blame for having sex before marriage.
 She realises he will never return and berates herself for believing his lies.

 Roud 564 Variant

-The Roud 564 variant of the song was popularised by a BBC Archive recording of an Irish Traveller, Mary Doran recorded by Peter Kennedy and Sean O'Boyle on either the 24th of July or the 1st of August 1952.
+The Roud 564 variant of the song was popularised by a BBC Archive recording of an Irish Traveller, Mary Doran, recorded by Peter Kennedy and Sean O'Boyle on either 24 July or 1 August 1952.
 During the same recording sessions her husband Paddy Doran and Winnie Ryan also performed versions of the song.